 Suzanne Shirbroun grows corn and soybeans on her sixth-generation farm in northeast Iowa.
-She has been an NCSRP board member since 2017 and is the current secretary-treasurer.
+She has been an NCSRP board member since 2017 and is the current vice-president.
 She and her husband, Joe, have three boys.
 One son is farming with them — the seventh generation to farm their land.
 She and Joe have implemented many conservation practices including no-till, cover crops, contour rows and grassed waterways.
 Suzanne holds an agronomy degree from Iowa State University.

 Ron Ohlde has been a NCSRP board member since 2010.
 He farms with his sons growing soybeans, wheat, sorghum, canola, triticale, and alfalfa in northern Kansas.
 He also has a cow-calf background and finish operation as well as a family seed business.
 He and his wife, Anita, have two sons and two daughters, 12 grandchildren ranging from 4-months-old to 13, with another on the way.
 Ron is currently on the Kansas Soybean Commission board and served on the United Soybean Board for nine years.